Back

 For parts of the community or farm enterprises seeking economic diversification, renewable projects are often welcomed as opportunities for revitalisation.
 They might see wind farms, solar farms, and other renewable initiatives as lifelines, providing jobs, income, and a path to economic sustainability.

 But in other areas or enterprises, the introduction of renewable infrastructure is met with resistance.
-The opposition is not necessarily rooted in a rejection of renewable energy itself, but in concerns about aesthetics, loss of value, land use changes, aesthetics, scepticism about government intervention, or concerns about gaining little from a project that cuts a path through their land.
+The opposition is not necessarily rooted in a rejection of renewable energy itself, but in concerns about loss of value, land use changes, aesthetics, scepticism about government intervention, or concerns about gaining little from a project that cuts a path through their land.

 Understanding competing perspectives